 Patients will be contacted by telephone as indicated in Table 4.
 Patients will be asked about their body weight and other signs of fluid retention, as well as AEs and any changes to concomitant medications.
-If fluid retention is suspected, the patient must be brought into the clinic and evaluated by the investigator as soon as possible, as detailed in Section 9.1.1.
+If fluid retention is suspected, the patient should be instructed to stop taking study medication immediately and be medically evaluated by the investigator or a local physician within 1 to 2 days, as detailed in Section 9.1.1.